Classification of quasi-affine Generalized Dynkin Diagrams with Rank $ 5$: Properties about arithmetic GDD

 Necessity is obviously.
 Now we show the sufficiency.

 Type 1.
-Type 1 is classical by GDD $1$ of Row $10$ in Table C when $2 \le j \le n-1$.
-Type 1 is classical by GDD $1$ of Row $9$ in Table C when $j=0$.
-Type 1 is classical by GDD $2$ of Row $9$ in Table C and by GDD $1$ of Row $7$ in Table C when $j=1$.
+Type 1 is classical by {\rm GDD} $1$ of Row $10$ in Table C when $2 \le j \le n-1$.
+Type 1 is classical by {\rm GDD} $1$ of Row $9$ in Table C when $j=0$.
+Type 1 is classical by {\rm GDD} $2$ of Row $9$ in Table C and by {\rm GDD} $1$ of Row $7$ in Table C when $j=1$.

 Type 2.
-Type 2 is classical by GDD $1$ of Row $4$ in Table C when $q^4\not=1$ and $1 \le j \le n-1$.
-Type 2 is classical by GDD $1$ of Row $3$ in Table C when $q^2\not=1$ and $j=0$.
-Type 2 is classical by GDD $1$ of Row $3$ in Table C when $1 \le j \le n-1.$
+Type 2 is classical by {\rm GDD} $1$ of Row $4$ in Table C when $q^4\not=1$ and $1 \le j \le n-1$.
+Type 2 is classical by {\rm GDD} $1$ of Row $3$ in Table C when $q^2\not=1$ and $j=0$.
+Type 2 is classical by {\rm GDD} $1$ of Row $3$ in Table C when $1 \le j \le n-1.$

 Type 3.
-Type 3 is classical by GDD $2$ of Row $4$ in Table C when $q^4\not=1$ and $1 \le j \le n-1$.
+Type 3 is classical by {\rm GDD} $2$ of Row $4$ in Table C when $q^4\not=1$ and $1 \le j \le n-1$.

 Type 4.
-Type 4 is classical by GDD $1$, $2$ of Row $6$ in Table C when $1 \le j \le n-1$.
-Type 4 is classical by GDD $1$ of Row $5$ in Table C when $j=0$.
+Type 4 is classical by {\rm GDD} $1$, $2$ of Row $6$ in Table C when $1 \le j \le n-1$.
+Type 4 is classical by {\rm GDD} $1$ of Row $5$ in Table C when $j=0$.

 Type 5.
-Type 5 is classical by GDD $3$ of Row $10$ in Table C when $1 \le j \le n-2$ with $q \not=1$.
-Type 5 is classical by GDD $1$ of Row $8$ in Table C when $j=0$ with $q^2\not=1$.
+Type 5 is classical by {\rm GDD} $3$ of Row $10$ in Table C when $1 \le j \le n-2$ with $q \not=1$.
+Type 5 is classical by {\rm GDD} $1$ of Row $8$ in Table C when $j=0$ with $q^2\not=1$.

 Type 6.
-Type 6 is classical by GDD $2$ of Row $10$ in Table C when $1 \le j \le n-2$.
-Type 1 is classical by GDD $3$ of Row $9$ in Table C when $j=0$. $\Box$
+Type 6 is classical by {\rm GDD} $2$ of Row $10$ in Table C when $1 \le j \le n-2$.
+Type 1 is classical by {\rm GDD} $3$ of Row $9$ in Table C when $j=0$. $\Box$

-The subGDD of the right hand of Type i in above Lemma is called head type i, written as h-type i with $i=1,2,\cdots, 6.$ h-type 7 has two forms.
-Right end is $-1$, written $T6$; otherwise T5.
-The left end of every GDD in above Lemma is called the root of the GDD.
+The sub{\rm GDD} of the right hand of Type i in above Lemma is called head type i, written as {\rm h}-type i with $i=1,2,\cdots, 6.$ {\rm h}-type 7 has two forms.
+Right end is $-1$: $ $\\ written $T6$; right end is $-1$: $ $\\ The left end of every {\rm GDD} in above Lemma is called the tail of the {\rm GDD}.

 {Remark:} If $q\in R_3$, then Type 1 turn into the following:\\

 \ \ \ \ \ \ $ $\\

 If $q\in R_3$, then Type 3 turn into the following:\\